sagarkarki136/All-simple-projects/README.md

  - Result: The data used is from kaggle ASL and I got 100% accuracy.This was partly because of less images in test data set.
 For future experiment I will go for better data set along with data augmentation and then have an ensemble of the SOTA models for purpose of deployment

 ## 3.Mask or non mask clssification:
- - The project aims at identifying wheather the person is wearing mask or not.This could be deployed during the current pendamic for greater good
+ - The project aims at identifying whether the person is wearing mask or not.This could be deployed during the current pandemic for greater good

  - modules: tensorflow, Keras